 Over the last several years, the Ellis County Museum has undergone a substantial rehabilitation effort on our historic building, built in 1889.
 From expanding the space where history lives, to restoring important architectural features, and even bringing back to life the stunning third floor overlooking the historic downtown Waxahachie square, we’re working tirelessly to write the next chapter of the Ellis County Museum’s story.

 In 1975, the Museum purchased the former Masonic lodge at 201 S. College and moved all displays and artifacts there.
 At that time the goal was for the museum to utilize the entire building.
 Over the next 45 years, that goal was always a dream of the board and members.
 Finally that goal is in sight.
-With your support, it is possible to install an elevator and renovate both the second and third floors in the near future.
+With your support, it has been possible to install an elevator and renovate both the second and third floors of this historic building that anchors downtown Waxahachie.

-We sincerely hope you will choose to assist the Ellis County Museum in becoming one of the most viable places on the historical square for many years to come.
+We sincerely hope you will assist the Ellis County Museum in becoming one of the most viable places on the historical square for many years to come.